joseteodoro/PUCES-2021-FEB-DESIGN-PATTERNS/readme.md

 ## From problems to patterns!

-- Ugly-writer.js (god class, confusing and tangled code)
+- Ugly-writer.js (god class, confusing and tangled code, duplication, concurrency failure)